christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 The death toll of WW2 was  70 to 85 million, mostly R1a Europeans.

-The "United Nations": The UN was established by the J2/J1 victors as a global administrative body—the Flavian-J2 "New World Order".
+After WW2 the United Nations (UN) was established by the J2/J1 victors as a global administrative body—the Flavian-J2 "New World Order".
 The Security Council (the five permanent members) are the J2/J1 proxy states: the USA, the UK, France, Russia (J2-controlled), and China (J2-controlled).
 The UN is the modern Flavian empire.

 **Conclusion**